 CEOs are more concerned with power, winning, and getting things done than with what help you score high in emotional intelligence -things such as understanding what others feel, protecting people’s egos, nurturing relationships, and “getting along”-.

 And if you want to make it to the top of most organizations, it helps to know the game that those execs and CEOs are playing.

 Even if you want to transcend those rules once you’re at the top, you still need to learn them.

-This post (and Social Power) is about learning those rules.
+This post (and Power University) is about learning those rules.